vuejs/vue-cli/packages/@vue/cli-plugin-typescript/README.md

 This plugin can be used alongside `@vue/cli-plugin-babel`.
 When used with Babel, this plugin will output ES2015 and delegate the rest to Babel for auto polyfill based on browser targets.

-By default, `ts-loader` is only applied to files inside `src` and `test` directories.
+By default, `ts-loader` is only applied to files inside `src` and `tests` directories.
 If you wish to explicitly transpile a dependency module, you will need to configure webpack in `vue.config.js`:

 ``` js
 module.exports = {